lake-wg/edhoc/draft-ietf-lake-edhoc.md

 If an endpoint receives a critical EAD item it does not recognize or a critical EAD item that contains information that it cannot process, the EDHOC protocol MUST be discontinued.
 A non-critical EAD item can be ignored.

-The specification registring a new EAD label needs to describe under what conditions the EAD item is critical or non-critical.
+The specification registering a new EAD label needs to describe under what conditions the EAD item is critical or non-critical.

 The EAD fields of EDHOC must not be used for generic application data.
 Examples of the use of EAD are provided in {{ead-appendix}}.